The Vermont EMS office licenses nearly 180 ambulance and first responder agencies and 2,800 licensed patient care providers.

-An applicant for EMS personnel licensure must be at least 18 years old (16 for Emergency Medical Responder licensure) and undergo background screening for criminal convictions, tax and child support liabilities and actions taken on other professional licenses.
+An applicant for personnel licensure at the EMT level or higher must be at least 18 years old and undergo background screening for criminal convictions, tax and child support liabilities and actions taken on other professional licenses.

 If you hold a current NREMT certification, are affiliated with a Vermont-licensed EMS agency and would like to obtain a Vermont EMS personnel license, you must complete the Vermont EMS Reciprocity Application and submit it to the address on the application.